Supply Chain Human Rights Due Diligence

 (5) Communication and reporting

-Our efforts and progress in promoting respect for human rights are reviewed annually by management and disclosed online and released in Sustainability Report.
+Our efforts and progress in promoting respect for human rights are reviewed annually by management and disclosed online and released in the Sustainability Report.
 We issue annual modern slavery and human trafficking statements in accordance with the laws of various countries, including the United Kingdom.
 These statements explain actions the Epson Group is taking to combat modern slavery.

 (6) Remediation